fmcoelho91-prog/fmcoelho91-prog/README.md

 - Building end-to-end Data Analytics and Business Intelligence projects
 - Strengthening my skills in Python, SQL, Power BI and data modelling
 - Expanding my portfolio across Customer Analytics, Marketing Analytics and revenue risk analysis
-- Developing foundational Machine Learning skills with Python
+- Exploring predictive modelling and Machine Learning with Python to forecast customer behaviour
-- Seeking my first professional opportunity as a Data Analyst.
+- Available for Data Analyst roles where I can leverage data to drive business impact and optimise performance

 ---